Store Mapping

 Store<P>.map(lens: Lens<P, T>): Store<T> Most generic map-function.
 Maps any Store given a Lens.
 Use for model destructuring with automatic generated lenses for example.

-Store<List<T>>.mapByElement(element: T, idProvider): Store<T> Maps a Store of some List<T> to one element of that list.
+Store<List<T>>.mapByElement(element: T, idProvider): Store<T> Maps a Store of a List<T> to one element of that list.
 Works for entities, as a stable Id is needed.

-Store<List<T>>.mapByIndex(index: Int): Store<T> Maps a Store of some List<T> to one element of that list using the index.
+Store<List<T>>.mapByIndex(index: Int): Store<T> Maps a Store of a List<T> to one element of that list using the index.

-Store<Map<K, V>>.mapByKey(key: K): Store<V> Maps a Store of some Map<T> to one element of that map using the key
+Store<Map<K, V>>.mapByKey(key: K): Store<V> Maps a Store of a Map<T> to one element of that map using the key.

 MapRouter.mapByKey(key: String): Store<String> Maps a MapRouter to a Store.
 See chapter about routers for more information.